ton-community/ton-docs/docs/participate/nodes/node-types.md

 These endpoints, such as those used by standard wallets, ensure that even without setting up a personal liteserver, interaction with the TON Blockchain remains possible.

 If your project requires a high level of _security_, you can run your own `Liteserver`.
-To run a `full node` as a `Liteserver`, simply enable the `Liteserver` mode in your node's configuration file:
+To run a `full node` as a `Liteserver`, simply enable the `Liteserver` mode in your node's configuration file.

 <Button href="/participate/run-nodes/full-node#enable-liteserver-mode"
 colorType="primary" sizeType={'sm'}>